AvaProtocol/ap-operator-setup/monitor/README.md

 docker compose up -d
 ```

-3.a If you are running the mainnet, run the following command to
+3. a) If you are running the mainnet, run the following command to
    connect your mainnet node network to the monitoring network:

 ```bash
 docker network connect ava_ethereum prometheus
 ```

-3.b If you are running the holesky, run the following command to
+3. b) If you are running the holesky, run the following command to
    connect your node network to the monitoring network:

 ```bash